-Serving primarily the residents of the British Virgin Islands, the H. Lavity Stoutt Community College (HLSCC) is a Government-sponsored, comprehensive, degree-granting community college with one main campus on the larger island of Tortola and the Virgin Gorda Centre which is smaller.
+Serving primarily the residents of the British Virgin Islands, the H. Lavity Stoutt Community College (HLSCC) is a Government-sponsored, comprehensive, degree-granting community college with one main campus on the larger island of Tortola and a smaller centre on Virgin Gorda.
 With a range of degree and certificate programmes, affordable tuition, and outreach, HLSCC offers educational opportunities to the citizens of the British Virgin Islands.
 By attending HLSCC, students receive the quality education and training necessary to obtain good jobs, transfer to four-year institutions, upgrade skills, or acquire new ones to be competitive in the global marketplace.
-The College's Centre for Professional Development and Continuing Education (CPDCE) partners with local businesses and industries to offer cost effective, state of the art contract and customized training, other workforce development training, industry certifications, and lifelong learning opportunities.
-The Financial Services Institute offers certification with external bodies to prepare industry professionals for work placement.
+The College's Centre for Professional Development and Continuing Education (CPDCE) partners with local businesses and industries to offer cost effective, state of the art contract and customised training, other workforce development training, industry certifications, and lifelong learning opportunities.
+The Robert Mathavious Institute for Financial Services offers certification with external bodies to prepare industry professionals for work placement.
 HLSCC also offers English as a Second Language (ESL) instruction to students wanting to strengthen their language skills and Adult Basic Education to those wanting to gain literacy skills.
 These programmes contribute significantly to the British Virgin Islands economic and workforce development initiatives.